sean-purcell/flightsim/README.md

 	- Compiling (Code::Blocks):
 		- Locate includes: Build options -> Search directories -> Compiler: Add `%BOOST_PATH%/include/boost-1_59` or something like that.
 There should be a `boost` folder in here.
 		- Locate libraries: Build options -> Search directories -> Linker: Add `%BOOST_PATH%/lib`.
 There should be a bunch of `.a` files in this directory.
 		- Link libraries: Build options -> Linker settings -> Add `libboost_system-mgw47-mt-1_59` and any other libraries that are needed.
 (Names might be something simpler, like `boost_system`.
-Need to match the filenames.)
+They need to match the filenames.)
 The order is important: Libs must come before any libs that they depend on.
 			- In Windows, you also have to link `wsock32` for asio to work.
 		- Should be more or less the same with other IDEs.
 		- With command line/makefile: